tufts-ml/time_series_prediction/scripts/toy_overheat/README.md

 Many such devices are observed (many sequences).
 For each one, we measure one temperature measurement per hour.
 The period of observation changes across sequences (some are longer, some are shorter).

-6 example sequences are shown here (left column: no overheating, right: overheating)
+6 example sequences are shown here (left column: y=0 means no overheating, right: y=1 means overheating)

 ![image](https://user-images.githubusercontent.com/2365444/175380946-27c518b6-630b-436d-9dfa-7a381c97bb1d.png)